Prevention of Global Warming

 In the journey to carbon neutrality, bioethanol is expected to be used in various applications such as automobile fuels and raw materials for chemical products.
 In recent years, it has also attracted attention as a raw material for sustainable aviation fuel (SAF).
 On the other hand, the bioethanol produced around the world today comes mainly from food crops such as sugarcane and corn, raising concerns that it may compete with food.

 ENEOS is developing technology for producing bioethanol (cellulosic ethanol) using cellulose resources that do not compete with food, such as woody biomass like pulp and used paper, as raw materials.
-At the end of 2023, ENEOS concluded a joint development agreement with TOPPAN Holdings Inc., aiming for commercialization through a project combining the preprocessing process developed by TOPPAN Holdings using hard-to-recycle used paper as a raw material and the ethanol continuous production process developed by ENEOS.
+In fiscal 2023, ENEOS concluded a joint development agreement with TOPPAN Holdings Inc., aiming for commercialization through a project combining the preprocessing process developed by TOPPAN Holdings using hard-to-recycle used paper as a raw material and the ethanol continuous production process developed by ENEOS.

-In addition, ENEOS Corporation, Suzuki Motor Corporation, Subaru Corporation, Daihatsu Motor Co.
-Ltd., Toyota Motor Corporation, Toyota Tsusho Corporation, and Matsuda Motor Corporation are jointly participating in the Research Association of Biomass Innovation for Next Generation Automobile Fuels to promote research on production technology for bioethanol fuels for automobiles.
+In addition, ENEOS Corporation, Suzuki Motor Corporation, Subaru Corporation, Daihatsu Motor Co., Ltd., Toyota Motor Corporation, Toyota Tsusho Corporation, and Mazda Motor Corporation are jointly participating in the Research Association of Biomass Innovation for Next Generation Automobile Fuels to promote research on production technology for bioethanol fuels for automobiles.

 Initiatives in Procurement and Logistics